Peak Details

 - Required number of porters

-- All necessary climbing gears
+- Necessary set of climbing gears

 - Kitchen equipment and camping equipment during the climbing period